klitau/course-dbt/week-3.md

-# Week 3 questions and ansers
+# Week 3 questions and answers

 ## Part 1:
 A: Overall Conversion Rate is 62.5% and the converison rate by product